peter-conalgo/django-inplaceedit/README.rst

 There are four hooks,

- * getValue: if the value is componing for various widgets, you can set the function getValue, to these DOM elements.
+ * getValue: if the value is composed from various widgets, you can set the function getValue, to these DOM elements.
 Something like this:

     ::